 METHOD

-- Carefully peel the orange deep enough to remove the pith (too bitter).Note: If you are using an orange with seeds, then make sure to remove the seeds.
+- Use a fine grater to zest the orange without going too deep into the white pith.
+Then use a paring knife to carefully peel the orange deep enough to remove the pith.Note: If you are using an orange with seeds, then make sure to remove the seeds.

 NOTES